 The fact is, even “adaptive” web sites generally offer a sub-optimal mobile experience, since their initial design was intended for desktop use.
 And, that bad experience translates directly to lost business.

 In fact, Think With Google recently reported that 53% of customers will abandon a site if it takes more than three seconds to load, and you can imagine what tends to happen next – they go straight to the competition.
 This explains why 70% of e-commerce traffic is on mobile channels, yet less than 30% of that traffic converts to actual sales.

 Add to this the rise of the Internet of Things.
 From smart appliances, to voice activated digital assistants, to the very cars we drive, smart, connected devices are already ubiquitous, and their numbers are increasing exponentially every year.
 These technologies are also becoming popular shopping channels in their own right.

 Even in a relatively nascent state, the AI-fueled algorithms behind this market offer new levels of ease and convenience for things like comparison shopping, targeted notifications, food delivery, repeat purchases, and more.

 Actually talking on the phone...not so much.
-But consumers are making mobile commerce the method for more than HALF of all e-commerce purchases today - and that number only looks to get bigger.
+But consumers are choosing mobile commerce for more than half of their e-commerce purchases today - and that number only looks to get bigger.
 See the trends behind the rise of m-commerce.